Floor Plan: Common Mistakes When Designing A New Build Home

 Designing a floor plan that works for the house that you’re building and the family who might want to live there is important and will help the home to flow properly.
 The people who live there will enjoy the house more and will find it more efficient for daily life.
 Below describes some common floor plan mistakes that you should avoid when designing a new build home.

-- Use 3D apartment floor plans to visualise the finished plan.
+Use 3D apartment floor plans to visualize the finished plan.
 Don’t choose a layout that won’t work for the home.
 It’s easy to forget to picture how a real family will live in the home.
 How will the family use the living room?
 How will older people manage the stairs?

-- Don’t panic if you can’t make head or tail of the floor plan.
+Don’t panic if you can’t make the head or tail of the floor plan.
 If you’re new to looking at architectural drawings or floor plans, they can be very confusing.
 If you aren’t sure what the symbols mean, or can’t decipher which way the doors go or where the stairs are, ask the architect.
 They’ll be happy to explain.

-- Don’t assume the planned rooms are large enough for family life.
+Don’t assume the planned rooms are large enough for family life.
 When you’ve read the dimensions of a room on a plan, it can be hard to picture how that room will feel in real life.
-Before finalising your plans, check them against the size of average furniture to make everything will fit.
+Before finalizing your plans, check them against the size of average furniture to make everything will fit.